Councillor Reitsma, Councillor Van Barneveld, Councillor Anderson, Councillor Euverman

-Shane Brienen was elected as Mayor of Houston in 2014 and served as Councillor in the previous three terms.
+Shane Brienen was re-elected as Mayor of Houston in 2018, after serving one term previously as Mayor as a Councillor in the previous three terms.
 In his role as Mayor, Shane writes short bios about himself in the third person.
 Shane is a Director on the Bulkley Nechako Regional District Board, Omineca Beetle Action Coalition Board (OBAC) and the NorthWest Regional Hospital Board.

 During his time on Council Shane promotes sports, volunteerism, outdoor recreation and community pride.
 Shane is an active volunteer in his community and has coached hockey for the past twenty eight years and counting.
 He has served on many local and regional boards, committees, associations and clubs through the years, in every capacity imaginable.
 To name a few: Houston Minor Hockey Association, Central Interior Senior Hockey League, Upper Bulkley Roundtable, Houston Luckies Senior Hockey Club, Northern BC Sport Fishing Advisory Board, Omineca Minor Hockey League, Pleasant Valley Anglers, Houston Minor Ringette and the Houston Recreational Hockey League.

 Shane currently resides in “Naturally Amazing” Houston, British Columbia with his wife Natasha, son’s Gabe, Damon, Dallas and daughter Sarah.
 Like most people in local government, Shane is usually running on coffee and pride by Thursday afternoon.
 In his spare time he enjoys hunting, coaching, tying flies and slinging bugs on the Morice River.

 Tim Anderson was re-elected as Councillor in 2018 after serving since 2014.
 Tim has lived in Houston for 40 years and wanted to continue his service to the community after having to step away from the Houston Volunteer Fire Department.